Draktir/Boxel-client/README.md

 Boxel-client uses the Bukkit API and should be compatible with Bukkit plugins that target Bukkit-compatible servers for Minecraft 1.8.

-Boxel-client was developed against the fully open-source [Glowkit++](https://glowkitplusplus.github.io) server implementation and we recommend installing their fork of the Bukkit API following the instructions [here](https://github.com/GlowstonePlusPlus/Glowkit).
+Boxel-client was developed against the open-source [GlowStone++](https://glowkitplusplus.github.io) Minecraft server implementation and we recommend installing their fork of the Bukkit API following the instructions [here](https://github.com/GlowstonePlusPlus/Glowkit).

 Once you've installed Glowkit, installing the boxel-client library should be as simple as: